hmzdot/cryptogram/README.md

-# Gibi Cryptogram
+# Cryptogram

-Cryptogram game for quotes from Turkish series [Gibi](https://www.imdb.com/title/tt13675832/)
+Cryptogram game I'm developing for my mother, as she couldn't find a proper cryptogram in Turkish.

+Expect breaking updates, the app literally has one client.